Chat with An Expat: Ashley Bartner

 Ashley is working on their 2021 reservations and conveys that La Tavola Marche is the perfect place for a family or large group to have a private stay.
 She concludes,

 This big old house just having two live in it is a shame.
 It needs to be full, have the people and the energy and feed that many people.
 Whether the garden and the flowers or the kitchen, the house wants to be full to do it justice.

 All Photos Courtesy of La Tavola Marche

-Watch the full version of this video on YouTube.
+Watch the full version of this interview on YouTube.

 Read another “Chat with an Expat” featuring Katie Harris of Easy Italian.